clvv/fasd/fasd.1.md

     $_FASD_BACKENDS
     Default backends.

-    $_FASD_NOSAVE
+    $_FASD_RO
-    If set to any non-empty string, no new entries will be saved.
+    If set to any non-empty string, fasd will not add or delete entries from database.
 You can set and export this variable from command line.

 # DEBUGGING